jam53/Jam54_Launcher/Documentation/Adding&UpdatingApplications.md

 # Adding And/Or Updating Applications
 ## Prerequisites
-> Make sure you have sqlite3 installed on your system
+> Make sure you have SQLite3 installed on your system

-- The project should already come with an existing sqlite3 database.
+- The project should already come with an existing SQLite3 database.
 If this isn't the case, navigate to the following folder: `\Jam54_Launcher\src\main\resources\com\jam54\jam54_launcher`

-- Open WSL (not CMD) and run the following commands to create a new database:
+- Open a terminal and run the following commands to create a new database:
-    - > We use WSL since the sqlite3 binary on Windows only supports ASCII characters.
+    - > Note: On Windows it's recommended to use WSL because the SQLite3 binary for Windows only supports ASCII characters.
+Using CMD or PowerShell (i.e., the Windows binary) may cause issues with databases containing non-ASCII characters.
-      > Working with the database in CMD (i.e. Windows binary) would cause issues since the database will contain none ASCII characters.
 -   ```
     sqlite3 applications.sqlite
     ```